vanzasetia/chat-app-css-illustration/README.md

 For the chat layout, I used flexbox for everything started from chat bubble to input message.

 ### Animation
-For the animations, I will do it maybe on my second try.
-But, I am not sure that I will do this challenge again.
-So, don't wait for it.
+For the animations, I will do it on my second try.

 ## What I Learned